run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/create-ticket.md

 (*) Indicate mandatory field

+!!!
+Abstract "NOTE"

+    After selecting the Portfolio/Service/Activity the system will retreive the SLA to the Incident or Service Request.

 ### Describing the Incident or Service Request

 The user will describe the Incident or Service Request